Where Sports Betting is Legal Now

 Nevada, the gold standard for in-person betting, still hasn't quite mastered online wagering.
 The state requires bettors to come into a casino to register in person before placing via the Internet.

 That really hurt the state during the early days of COVID-19, when casino traffic plummeted.
-Nevada will always hold a special spot for American gaming, but its already dropped to the second-most lucrative sports betting state and may continue to fall down the ranks as more and more populated states (with statewide mobile wagering) launch in the coming years.
+Nevada will always hold a special spot for American gaming, but it has already dropped to the second-most trending sports betting state and may continue to fall down the ranks as more and more populated states (with statewide mobile wagering) launch in the coming years.

 New Hampshire